 The 240,000 square foot Clay Center for the Arts & Sciences of West Virginia opened on July 12, 2003.
 The Center houses the performing arts, visual arts and the sciences under one roof - one of the few centers of its kind in the country.
 The facility is home to both the Avampato Discovery Museum and the West Virginia Symphony Orchestra.

 The Clay Center remains one of the most ambitious economic, cultural and educational undertakings in West Virginia history.
 The Clay Center enhances the region's "quality of life" and enriches the lives of all West Virginians.

 Maier Foundation Performance Hall, an 1,883 seat theater with exceptional acoustics and sight lines

-, a black-box theater that accomodates up to 200 people, depending upon the setup
+Walker Theater, a black-box theater that accommodates up to 200 people, depending upon the setup

 The state-of-the-art Avampato Discovery Museum featuring: